Natasha Richardson Would Have Turned 55 Today — How Liam Neeson Coped Since Her Shocking Death

 He also returned to his popular role in Love, Actually for a short film part of last year’s Red Nose Day for Comic Relief.
 His character in the 2003 film deals with the death of his wife and having to care for their young son — six years before he went through the same tragedy.

 “It’s 14 years ago now and we’ve all lived lives.
 Some of us have died.
-Oh, my dear old friend Alan Rickman, God rest him,” Neeson told Entertainment Weekly of the cast getting back together..
+Oh, my dear old friend Alan Rickman, God rest him,” Neeson told Entertainment Weekly of the cast getting back together.
 “Some have gotten divorced.
 I’ve lost my wife.
 And, oh, sure, plenty of times I’ve thought about this film and my own life.
 Love Actually, that’s the way it is.
 That’s the tapestry of life.”